RealityETH/reality-eth-monorepo/packages/dapp/README.md

 If you want to create many similar requests, it will be more efficient to create your own template.
 For example, a flight insurance app might have:
     `{"title": "Was flight %s on date %s delayed by more than 3 hours?", "type": "bool", "category": "flight-information"}`

+A template can be created by calling `createTemplate("template")`, where "template" is the JSON template.
+This returns a numerical ID.

-This can then by called with a string including only the flight number, the delimiter and the date.
+This can then by called with a string including only the flight number, the delimiter and the date, eg:
     `MH17␟2017-12-01`

-A template can be created by calling createTemplate("template"), where "template" is the JSON template.
-This returns a numerical ID.

 ### Encoding answers